 Yes, MFA is worth the effort!

-Although it may seem like a lot of work to add MFA to an account, the benefits far outweigh any inconveniences.
-With recent data breaches such as Marriott Hotels, Facebook, and Under Armour, malicious attackers took the information from these breaches and used those passwords to get into other user accounts (e.g. banking, social media, e-mail) because many people reused passwords.
-If those user accounts had MFA enabled, it would have been much harder for an attacker to gain access to the accounts.
+With recent data breaches such as Marriott Hotels, Facebook, and Under Armour, malicious attackers took the information from these breaches then utilized people’s re-used passwords to get into other user accounts (e.g. banking, social media, e-mail).
+The extra few moments it takes to enable MFA is always worth the lost data; plus, with MFA enabled, that extra CyberSecurity layer would have made it much harder for an attacker to gain account access.

 With all of the news about corporate data breaches and hackers it can be daunting to try to protect your online accounts.
 However, something as simple as adding MFA to all your accounts is one easy thing you can do to ensure your accounts are as secure as possible and less prone to being compromised by an attacker.